mrciolino/wiki-backup/timeline.md

 - The party decides to seek out the Oracle of Fywick, hoping that she may be able to advise them on how to defeat Darmuth.
 -
-- The party draws many cards from the Deck of Many Things.
+- The party draws many cards from the Deck of Many Things while riding their carriage to Fywick.
-  - The party (Frederina) acquires a flying ship from the deck while in Gothriathon.
-The ship is manned by skeletons with strange power symbols on their heads.
-This skeletal crew can be commanded by whoever is at the wheel steering the ship.
-Frederina departs on this ship when sent back to Krorg by Os.
+  -
   - Breezy-E becomes blind, but gains infra-red vision.
   - Breezy-E receives a magical hourglass which counts down to some important event.
 In the future, the party would regularly check the hourglass, eventually finding it close to running out during the Ithilid War.
   - Spoops gains "magic eyes" becoming able to see magic effects in the world around him, and can identify the type(s) of the magical spells and effects he sees.